WillSAdkins/MSc_project_EEG/README.md

-# Learning to read the mind: Decoding of inner and imagined speech from EEG signals via Machine learning
+# Learning to read the mind: Decoding of inner and imagined speech from real time EEG signals via Machine learning

 This page contains the code for the analysis performed in my final year project/dissertation for MSc Data Science at the University of Bath.